 Traffic light cameras

 Fixed traffic light cameras are used to detect red light violations.
-They have been installed to counter very serious accident problems, to protect vulnerable road users and to encourage driver compliance with red lights.
+They have been installed to counter very serious collision problems, to protect vulnerable road users and to encourage driver compliance with red lights.
 They have never been installed as a means of generating revenue.

-Fixed red light violation sites are selected following road accident analysis carried out at District Council level.
+Fixed red light violation sites are selected following road collision analysis carried out at District Council level.
 Location surveys are carried out by Police and district engineers to ensure enforcement is possible and necessary.

 All our fixed traffic light camera equipment is approved by the Home Office, is calibrated before use and use embedded sensors in the road surface to validate offences.